 Metallics are a common sight in winter decor because they mimic that icy glow of the snow.
 And mercury glass brings an extra touch of sparkle and glow.
 You can find fairly inexpensive votives and vases at most craft stores or make your own mercury glass.
 Add a few sprigs of baby's breath to the vases or candles to the votives like these from Valerie via Pinterest for a simple, chic look.Continue to 16 of 19 below.

 For this simple winter centerpiece, Home Made Lovely transformed a vintage toolbox into a rustic focal point.
 Check thrift stores and flea markets for a toolbox.
 You also can use an old milk crate or other vintage box.
 Just add a few candles and some evergreen branches for a natural winter look.Continue to 17 of 19 below.

 17 of 19

-This rustic, modern update on a candelabra is a great way to bring the fall harvest into the winter season.
-Use a vintage pie or hat box (although any wooden container works) and floral foam to keep candlesticks in place.
-Decorate with apples, pomegranate or cranberries to give this centerpiece the perfect winter vibe.Continue to 18 of 19 below.
+This rustic, modern update on a candelabra from Eugenia LaVonne Jackson via Pinterest is a great way to bring the fall harvest into the winter season.
+Use a vintage pie box or hat box as the base (though any wooden container works) and floral foam to keep the candlesticks in place.
+Then, decorate with apples, pomegranates, or cranberries (real or fake) to give this centerpiece the perfect winter vibe.Continue to 18 of 19 below.

 18 of 19